davidlsharp1/EasyORM/README.md

 var results = await EasyORM.ORM.Query<Person>.RunQuerySetAsync(qs);
 ```

 You also have the option of passing the SQL into the query directly.
-This is great for more complicated queries.
+I like this for more complicated queries since I actually like writing SQL.
+I usually create a model to represent the results and it works well for that.

 ### Task<List<T>> RunSQLAsync(string sql, CancellationToken cancellationToken = default(CancellationToken))
-This is not recommended if you are concatenating SQL
+DO NOT CONCATENATE SQL!
+If you have parameters use the RunParamSQLAsync method below.

 ```
 var results = await EasyORM.ORM.Query<Person>.RunSQLAsync("select * from Person");